 The actual pattern of growth on the landscape can also impact the cost and efficiency of delivering services.
 In general, dispersed development is more costly to service than clustered or concentrated development.
-This plan recommends that the town carefully manage growth in order to minimize the demand for increased services and facilities and encourages the use of cluster or conservation design in order to avoid a dispersed development pattern.
+This plan recommends that the town carefully manage growth in order to minimize the demand for increased services and facilities and encourages the use of oth Infrastructure & Environment, LLC • 4-2 Town of Dewey Year 2030 Comprehensive P luster or conservation design in order to avoid a disperse d development pattern.